 - You can comb the hair to remove the head lice in two ways, namely oil combing and wet combing.
 Moisture in the hair and scalp help reduce the movement of lice.
 In fact, lice cannot move in a sticky environment.
 So, removing head lice in wet or oiled hair is an easy process.

 Here is how you can oil comb and wet comb the hair to get rid of head lice.

 Oil combing is the traditional method used for ages to remove head lice.
-This is different from regular application of oil to your hair.
+This is different from the regular application of oil to your hair.
 Oil is applied generously on the hair from root to the tip.

 In olden days, people used castor oil or sesame oil for hair.
 When it comes to removing head lice, you can use any oil that doesn’t have the scented fragrance.
-For instance, don’t use the oils with aroma like almond oil.
+For instance, don’t use the oils with an aroma like almond oil.
 Aromatic oil is different from essential oil that has the aroma.
 Don’t confuse the scented oil with essential oil.
 You can use coconut oil, sesame oil or castor oil for the best effects.
 These oils have their natural smell but are not too fragrant.

 - Massage the scalp gently as you apply the oil.